gojiplus/syllabus_search/README.md

 select ending year and term

+option to enter keywords using Boolean operators as a basis to further filter courses where the keywords or combination of keywords are present in any of the course, nested session, or nested assessment fields

 reveal table of courses that are in the specified range of time

 	Table of course results should have sort and filter functionality for "Course name", "Year", "Term", "Credits", "Faculty Tags", "Course Instructor(s)", and "Teaching Assistants" columns

-	offer option to enter keywords using "and" "or" operators as a basis to further filter courses

-	where the keywords or combination of keywords are present in any of the course, nested session, or nested assessment fields

 	keywords should be highlighted where they occur in course fields

 	users can download a csv or pdf of final results